There are several changes to Super announced in the 2016/2017 Federal Budget. As of 1st July 2017, the following amendments will be implemented:

 Carrying forward unused concessional contributions cap will make it easier for individuals with varying capacity to make contributions to superannuation.

-From 1 July 2017, the ‘Division 293’ threshold will reduce from $300,000 to $250,000 per year meaning individuals earning over this amount will have to pay an additional 15% tax on concessional contributions.
+From 1 July 2017, the ‘Division 293’ threshold will reduce from $300,000 to $250,000 per year meaning individuals earning over this amount will have to pay an additional 15% tax on concessional contributions above the cap.

 The existing administration process for levying this tax will remain unchanged, but a larger number of people will be drawn into it.
 Individuals will still have the ability to pay the additional 15% tax liability from their superannuation fund if they choose to.